openhab/org.openhab.binding.zwave/doc/zwaveme/zmerc2_0_0.md

 ### Parameter 10: Command to Control Group No1 (Assoc.
 Group 2)

 Defines the command sent to group 1 when the button is pressed (Assoc.
+Group 2)
-Group 2) This parameter defines the command to be sent to devices of control group №1 when the related button is pressed (association group 2).
+<p&gtThis parameter defines the command to be sent to devices of control group №1 when the related button is pressed (association group 2).</p&gt
 The following option values may be configured -:

 | Value  | Description |